 The NHS is the biggest employer in Europe, and the world’s largest employer of highly skilled professionals.
 Every week, the UK steps outside on Thursday at 8pm and show their appreciations loudly.
 This is a workforce truly feeling the strain.
 NHS recruitment

 That’s partly because over the past decade workforce growth has not kept up with the increasing demands on the NHS.
 And it’s partly because the NHS hasn’t been a sufficiently flexible and responsive employer, especially in the light of changing staff expectations for their working lives and careers.

 The ongoing coronavirus pandemic has shown how the NHS recruitment model needs to be taken into the next generation if it is to prosper.
 But even before this, national statistics paint a bleak picture.
 In December 2019 there were 25,573 advertised vacancy full-time equivalents in England published, this compares to 24,630 in 2018, 23,616 in 2017, 23,805 in 2016 and 23,206 in 2015.

-Published data shows just how tough recruitment is for the NHS:
+Published data shows just how tough NHS recruitment challenges are: